HoustonAsh/Strings-Print-Test/README.md

 # Just a Strings Print Test
+The test: function that prints 10^5 words with various of methods.
-For my pc (r2600 3.4GHz) i got that results
+For my pc (Ryzen 2600, 3.4GHz) i got that results

 | Print method                                | time in ms |
 | ------------------------------------------- |------------|